- EU education and international diploma.

 Level 3: Doctor’s degree—3 years (doktorat).

-There are three state universities in Slovenia
+There are four state universities in Slovenia

 – University of Ljubljana (Univerza v Ljubljani).
 It enters the world’s Top-500 best universities according to the academic ranking.
 It is the largest university in Slovenia.
 It comprises 23 faculties and 3 academies of arts.